-The following car care tips will help your sell your used vehicle fast!
+The following self car care maintenance tips will help you sell your used vehicle fast!

 - Did you know that a clean, well-maintained used vehicle will sell faster than one that needs to be washed, or needs a lot of repairs?
 And that a clean, well cared for vehicle will get a higher price, sometimes thousands of dollars more?

-- If you’re thinking “I want to sell my car”, and you want the highest price you can get, follow these handy car care tips below, then call us 310-428-1592 for a fast, free IMMEDIATE quote.
+- If you’re thinking “I want to sell my car”, and you want the highest price you can get, follow these handy car care tips below, then call us 310-428-1592 or submit a free quote request for a fast, free, IMMEDIATE quote.

 Remember, the cleaner, and nicer your vehicle, regardless of year, make, or model will ALWAYS fetch a higher price in the used car market.

 - The following list of car care tips is meant as an ongoing checklist of things to take care of if you need to sell your used car fast.